PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

 Enjoy four years of lakefront property

-It’s an extraordinary setting—the great expanse of Lake Michigan on one side, the vibrant city of Chicago on the other.
+It’s an extraordinary setting—the great expanse of Lake Michigan on one side, the urban excitement of Chicago on the other.
 In the middle—Loyola University Chicago.
 At Loyola you get the best of both worlds.

-• As a Jesuit college, Loyola encourages a broad understanding of faith as part of the transformative education and strives to promote religious and cultural pluralism.
+As a Jesuit university, Loyola encourages a broad understanding of faith as part of the transformative education and strives to promote religious and cultural pluralism.

-• At Loyola the curriculum emphasizes responsible leadership, with a consistent focus on personal integrity, ethical behavior, and a balance between justice and fairness.
-Through research, reflection, and service to others, a Jesuit college curriculum equips you for a lifetime of leadership and civic engagement.
+At Loyola, the curriculum emphasizes responsible leadership, with a consistent focus on personal integrity, ethical behavior, and a balance between justice and fairness.
+Through research, reflection, and service to others, a Jesuit university curriculum equips you for a lifetime of leadership and civic engagement.

 Lake Shore Campus: Loyola’s main residential campus is set along the shore of Lake Michigan on Chicago’s North Side.

-Health Science Campus: Located in west suburban Maywood, Illinois
+Health Science Campus: Loyola’s Health Science Campus is located in west suburban Maywood, Illinois.

-Retreat and Ecology Campus: Located in Woodstock, Illinois, just 50 miles northwest of the Lake Shore Campus
+Retreat and Ecology Campus: Loyola’s Retreat and Ecology Campus is located in Woodstock, Illinois, just 50 miles northwest of the Lake Shore Campus.

-• 97% of faculty members hold the highest degree in their field
+• 93% of faculty members hold the highest degree in their field.

 • 14:1 student-faculty ratio